fenago/oracle19c-labs/dataguard/lab_guides/lab29.md

-Practice 17-1: Enable Change Tracking on the Physical Standby Database
+Lab: Enable Change Tracking on the Physical Standby Database
 ----------------------------------------------------------------------

 ### Overview